FATMAP difficulty grade

 Continuing on, the trail climbs 700' up a rather dramatic headwall before arriving at the upper Ice Lake basin.
 Upon arriving at the upper basin, choices must be made.

-If adding Island Lake to the hike, this is the time to cross the little stream flowing from Ice Lake and look for the trail that ascends the slope ahead.
+If adding Island Lake to the run, this is the time to cross the little stream flowing from Ice Lake and look for the trail that ascends the slope ahead.

 Locating this trail is the crux; once found it is not difficult to follow as it traverses the face of the steep slope and across old mine tailings.